freee/a11y-guidelines/en/source/explanations/screen-reader-check-nvda.rst

 Ensure that operations with :kbd:`Enter`, :kbd:`Space`, and :kbd:`Esc` keys result in the expected behavior in Browse Mode.
 If new content is displayed as a result of these operations, verify that this content can be read aloud in Browse Mode.

-For key operations other than these, switch to Focus Mode by pressing :kbd:`NVDA + Space` before checking.
+For key operations other than these, switch to Focus Mode by pressing :kbd:`NVDA+Space` before checking.

 Reading Tables
 ==============